SethDijkstra/docker-challenge-template/README.md

 EXPOSE 3000

-CMD ["node", "server.js"]'
+CMD ["node", "server.js"]
+Step 3

-Step 3: Create a docker-compose.yml file in the same directory to orchestrate the web server and the application.
+Create a docker-compose.yml file in the same directory to orchestrate the web server and the application.

+yaml
+Copy code
-'version: '3'
+version: '3'
 services:
   app:
     build: .